Table of Contents

 If you are a large corporation with many custom processes and flows and use many systems that have to communicate with one another to ensure a complete equilibrium, this is the route for you.
 In such cases, there is no off-the-shelf product or combination of products that will meet your needs out of the box.
 Therefore, custom integration is your only option if none off the shelf products can get you from 0% to 80% while allowing you to build the last 20%.
 PowerSync could also be a good option here since the Magento solution is fully open-source and built to support further on-demand customizations.

-Now, let’s take a look at how PowerSync can help you integrate Magento and Salesforce platforms together.
+How PowerSync can help you integrate Magento and Salesforce platforms together?

 To integrate Salesforce and Magento, you can opt for an off-the-shelf solution built by PowerSync.
 This extension enables bulk data synchronization, as well as manual synchronization of individual records from Magento to Salesforce CRM and back.